1

 2

-Richard Dix’s performance in Redskin (1929) stands out as a unique and ambitious cinematic achievement of its time.
-Dix was a member of Jonathan Club.
+Redskin (1929) stands out as a unique and ambitious cinematic achievement of its time, with Dix himself a member of the Jonathan Club.
 This early Technicolor film showcased Dix’s versatility as an actor and remains a significant part of early Hollywood's efforts to tackle complex social themes in the evolving landscape of American cinema.

 3

-A 1914 edition of the Los Angeles Express, marking Germany's declaration of war on France and Great Britain, captures the shock of the global conflict’s onset.
-Bold headlines and urgent language reflect the gravity of the moment, as Angelenos read about Europe’s descent into war.
-Filled with reports on troop movements and diplomatic tensions, the newspaper offered a vivid snapshot of the uncertainty and the seismic impact World War I would have on the world.
+Edwin Tobias Earl from 1900-1919, features bold headlines and urgent language reflecting the gravity of Europe’s descent into war.
+Filled with reports on troop movements and diplomatic tensions, the newspaper offered a vivid snapshot of the uncertainty and the seismic impact

 4